Post Updated: December 4, 2020

 With that confidence boost out of the way, you’re saddled with this question: When there are so many other qualified freelancers out there, how can you have a prayer of standing out and landing the gigs you want?

 “Oh, here she goes again—ranting and raving about why it’s so important to have a niche.”

 If you’re muttering that to yourself right now, I really can’t hold it against you.
 I’ve made a point of hammering home the importance of finding your own niche.

 But, there’s good reason: It’s one of the best ways that you can stand out when there are so many other freelancers out there.

-By zoning in on only a few industries, services, or topics, you can build a much stronger and more impressive presence and reputation in that area—which ups your chances of landing the projects you want most.
+By zoning in on only a specific industry, type of client, topic, or service, you can build a much stronger and more impressive presence and reputation in that area—which increases your chances of landing the projects you want most.